 Addleshaw Goddard's 27 Partner, 80 Associate strong Litigation Department is a key pillar of the firm.
-With litigation lawyers across offices in London, Leeds and Manchester, we are recognised by independent commentators as one of the leading litigation practices in England with a strong reputation for our commercial approach to resolving business disputes.
+With litigation lawyers across our offices, we are recognised by independent commentators as one of the leading litigation practices in England with a strong reputation for our commercial approach to resolving business disputes.

 In addition to general commercial litigation and dispute resolution the firm has specialists in: